Five Writing Tips

 After you’ve been collecting ideas for a while, you’ll start to see possibilities in all sorts of things.

-Read good-quality writing and look at how the author handles story aspects such as the introduction of characters and background information, physical setting, the type and amount of detail given to make things believable and the setting up of questions for readers to wonder about.
+Reading is like fertiliser for your brain – especially the parts of it that create stories!
+Read quality writing and look at how the author handles story aspects such as the introduction of characters and background information, physical setting, the type and amount of detail given to make things believable and the setting up of questions for readers to wonder about.
 Aside from giving you a feel for the mechanics of story writing, it’s likely that some of this effective or elegant language will trickle into your own writing.

 Write what feels good and right and interesting to you, and be yourself.
 However, if your story starts to drag, or you feel that something is missing, consider whether you might change some aspect of these three key story elements: